jhu-dvrk/sawIntuitiveResearchKit/share/schemas/README.md

 # Introduction

 JSON schemas for dVRK configuration files.
 We also provide a small python script to check configuration files against schemas.
 The custom script adds a couple of features compared to the default `jsonschema` command:
   * Allow comments in the configuration file.
 Internally comments are stripped using `jsmin`.
+The C++ dVRK code uses JsonCpp which supports comments.
   * Check the syntax of both JSON files (configuration file and schema) using `json.load`.
 Without this, incorrect JSON files are rejected without any useful error message.

 Ideally, the C++ code should use the schemas to check the configuration files.
 Unfortunately, the C++ library we use to parse JSON files doesn't support JSON schemas (yet).
 So for now, the best approach is to test your configuration files as a separate step.